-If you enjoy a good research project you can determine your home’s worth yourself.
-This is hardly a scientific method but it can give you a general sense of you property value.
+If you enjoy a good research project, you can determine your home’s worth yourself.
+This is hardly a scientific method but it can give you a general sense of your property value.

 With the proper information and tools available online you should be able to get a fairly accurate estimate.
 The following is the information you will need to calculate an accurate home value estimate: